 Waterstone at the Circle for residents and guests

-History Camp Boston 2019, a history unconference at Suffolk University Law School
+History Camp Boston, history unconferences at Suffolk University Law School

 The College Club of Boston, the oldest women’s college club in the country, served as a dormitory for some Gibbs students.

 Osher Lifelong Learning Institute (OLLI) at the University of Massachusetts Boston–Multiple times since 2015